-- Campuses are no longer permitted to have a "single" or "pure' investigator model under Title IX. - A separate decision-maker (or panel of decision-makers) must make a final determination of responsibility.
-This will be a shift in the function of the investigator on some campuses. - What, then, is the scope of the investigative report? - Purpose?
+- A separate decision-maker (or panel of decision-makers) must make a final determination of responsibility. - This will be a shift in the function of the investigator on some campuses. - What, then, is the scope of the investigative report?
+Purpose?
 Tone?
-Format? - Will the investigator become a witness in the hearing or play other roles?
-2021 Q&A: Question #7-Addressing Conduct that Does Not Meet - Definition of Sexual Harassment

-Yes....
-A school has discretion to respond appropriately to reports of sexual - Yes. . .
-A school has discretion to respond appropriately to reports of sexual misconduct that do not fit within the scope of conduct covered by the Title IX grievance process.
+Format? - Will the investigator become a witness in the hearing or play other roles? - 2021 Q&A: Question #7-Addressing Conduct that Does Not Meet Definition of Sexual Harassment - Yes....
+A school has discretion to respond appropriately to reports of sexual misconduct that do not fit within the scope of conduct covered by the Title IX gripunger purpers

-The Minimum and Maximum Role of the Investigator Cont'd
+The Minimum and Maximum Role of the Investigator

 - Gather all relevant information regarding an allegation of sexual harassment.

-- Interview all relevant parties
+- · Interview all relevant parties

-- Collect and organize relevant evidence
+- · Collect and organize relevant evidence

-- Credibility Assessments?
+- · Credibility Assessments?

-- · Weighing Evidence?
+- Weighing Evidence?

 - Write a detailed investigative report

 - Make recommendations for interim measures or accommodations?

 - Findings of Responsibility?

-©NASPA/Hierophant Enterprises, Inc, 2021.
+©NASPA/Hierophant Enterprises, Inc, 2022.
 Copyrighted material.
 Express permission to post this material on the Fresno Pacific University website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
 Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.